syncfusion-content/maui-docs/MAUI/DataGrid/grouping.md

 Grouping in a datagrid refers to the process of organizing and categorizing data based on specific criteria or field values.
 It allows you to group related records together, creating a hierarchical structure within the datagrid.
 Each group is identified by its [CaptionSummaryRow](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CaptionSummaryRowProperty) to get the underlying records in view.

+N>
-N> To update the grouping for the newly added row or column, set the `SfDataGrid.View.LiveDataUpdateMode` to `LiveDataUpdateMode.AllowDataShaping`.
+* To update the grouping for the newly added row or column, set the `SfDataGrid.View.LiveDataUpdateMode` to `LiveDataUpdateMode.AllowDataShaping`.

-N> When `BeginInit` method is called, it suspends all the updates until `EndInit` method is called.
+* When `BeginInit` method is called, it suspends all the updates until `EndInit` method is called.

 ## Programmatic grouping